lbueti/stata_redcap/README.md

 `stata_redcap`
 ========

-`stata_redcap` exports data from REDCap via API, imports it into Stata and labels it.
+The `stata_redcap` package exports data from REDCap via API, imports it into Stata and labels it.
+The main function is called `redcap_export'.

 Installation
 ------------